StormingMoose/ESP-Rider_Meccanoid_Two_Motor_L298N_Version/README.md

-ESP-Rider with L298N, a 12 volt and USB output from a 3amp power pack is recommended for meccano motors.
+ESP-Rider with L298N, a 12 volt and USB output from a 3amp power pack is recommended for one inch motors.

 Uses an ESP32 Dev kit module to control a small cars direction and speed with a L298N H-bridge.